msoneri/msoneri.github.io/content/DFIR/Memory Forensics.md

 - **Malware detection** → `windows.malfind`, `windows.ssdt`
 	Malfind checks for suspicious memory regions such as memory regions with non-standard memory protections (RWX, RX without a mapped file), process hollowing and DLL injection.

-**Tip:** Even if the partition being fully encrypted, once its mounted, any files accessed on the volume become cached by the [Windows Cache Manager](http://volatility-labs.blogspot.com/2012/10/movp-44-cache-rules-everything-around.html) per normal -- which means the `dumpfiles` plugin can help you recover them in plain text.
+**Tip:** Even if the partition being fully encrypted, once it is mounted, any files accessed on the volume become cached by the [Windows Cache Manager](http://volatility-labs.blogspot.com/2012/10/movp-44-cache-rules-everything-around.html) per normal -- which means the `dumpfiles` plugin can help you recover them in plain text.